hardiksa/torqueOLD/docs/validators/governance/submitting.md

 Use the `evmos tx gov --help` flag to get more info about the governance commands
 :::

-1. `evmosd` is the command-line interface client that is used to send transactions and query Evmos
+1. `evmosd` is the command-line interface client that is used to send transactions and query Torque
 2. `tx gov submit-proposal param-change` indicates that the transaction is submitting a parameter-change proposal
 3. `--from mykey` is the account key that pays the transaction fee and deposit amount
 4. `--gas 500000` is the maximum amount of gas permitted to be used to process the transaction